 Here you'll find all the venue information you need, including travel information, a map and a brief history.
 Select a show below to book tickets.

-The controversial and risqué Rocky Horror Show had its West End theatre debut at the Harold Pinter in 1979.
+Luckily, the censorship law was overturned 12 years later, and the controversial and risqué Rocky Horror Show had its West End theatre debut at the Harold Pinter in 1979.

 The Harold Pinter Theatre has seen stars tread the board, including Tom Hiddleston, Ewan McGregor and Kim Cattrall.

 The Harold Pinter Theatre has had a long-running association with the British Nobel Prize-winning playwright namesake.
 The theatre boasts plenty of original features, including its sunburner, set-changing equipment and auditorium with its horseshoe-shaped tiered seating.